Date: 10 November 2017. Glass Dishes

 deliveries are a godsend.
 Initial equipment decisions I made were

 not always correct.
-When something doesn't work the way I want it
+When something does not function the way I want

 many things over the years aboard Seaweed.